 Purpose-driven brands aren’t a reaction or response to the market.
 Purpose-driven brands operate out of their core conviction, and every decision they make runs through the filter of their belief, purpose, and values.
 Brands thinking they can affix a purpose onto their business, however, are reflexive and lack the rootedness required to endure not just the volatility of the market, but the sniff-test of the consumer.

 Purpose is your belief in action.
 That’s why a purpose usually starts with a verb: to create, to build, to change, to inspire.
 Your purpose needs your belief to make sense—just like a river runs from a glacier, a purpose requires an origin.
-At Belief Agency, we believe the truth is good enough.
-And our purpose—our belief in action—is to help people tell their true stories.
+At Belief Agency, we believe the truth is enough.
+And our purpose—our belief in action—is to prove you can tell the truth and make money.
 Once you know what you believe, you can ask this question: With the brains we have and the hands we have, what is the difference we’re trying to make in the world?
-That is your purpose.
+Thatis your purpose.

 Here’s the thing about purpose-driven brands.
 You can’t manufacture your purpose—it has to come from somewhere; it has to come from your belief.